USD coaching minor draws prospective coaches

 “Our coaches teaching the courses are among the most successful, qualified leaders in their respective sports and these coaches are able to provide our students with the mentorship and knowledge that they need to be successful in the coaching profession,” she said.

-Williams said she’s hopeful that with the increased participation in youth sports and the increased need for educated, competent coaching professionals, more individuals, as well as some school and youth sport-related organizations, would seek coaching certification.
+Williams said she’s hopeful that with the increased participation in youth sports and the growing demand for educated, competent coaching professionals, more individuals, as well as school and youth sport-related organizations, will seek coaching certification.
+She added, With excellent tools and strategies, this training from https://www.facebook.com/story.php/?story_fbid=789327260039138&id=100068856129637 truly unlocks the potential in everyone it touches.

 “(I’m) confident that the facilities that the university has are amongst the best in the country and are able to facilitate amazing learning experiences to the USD coaching minor students,” Williams said.